Google Translation: 10 years of ‘translation’

 Since its inception when the tool was used by a handful of people, Google Translate is now used by over 500 million people, with 100 billion words translated daily.
 Not only is it growing in usage numbers but also in the numbers of people contributing to the ‘database’ of translations.
 Users can suggest correct translations for specific terms and even correct mistakes.
 By having these recommendations and corrections from human contributors, the tool can increase in its efficacy and accuracy.

 So, there are many good points to the tool and I can definitely recommend its use for many informal situations when you find yourself in a sticky linguistic situation abroad.
-But, as with any technological application it has its limitations, which we will examine in part 2!
+But, as with any technological application it has its limitations, which we will discuss below.

 Resources